MacPaw/macpaw-ui/README.md

 * Import Component's JS, styles and typings to [ui.js](/src/ui.js), [ui.scss](/src/ui.scss) and [ui.d.ts](/src/ui.d.ts) correspondingly
 * Describe Component in `/pages/%component-name%.mdx`

+## Adding new Icons

+* All common icons should have size 24x24px and dynamic (not hard-coded) `fill` attribute (so it can be changed / overridden later is CSS or React component)
+* Add new SVG file icon to `src/Icons/svg/%name%_icon.svg`
+* Run `yarn icons` CLI command

 ## Release

 Package published with Github Actions: